seungyong-han/seungyong-han.github.io/index.md

 ---

 <p>
-ddI am a senior researcher at Korea Atomic Energy Research Institute (KAERI).
+I am a senior researcher at Korea Atomic Energy Research Institute (KAERI).
 My research interests are in the areas of deep learning and control theory.
 </p>

 <p>